vingerha/apexcharts-card/README.md

 3. Add the resource reference as described below.

-Else, if you prefer the graphical editor, use the menu to add the resource:
+### Add resource reference

-1. Make sure, advanced mode is enabled in your user profile (click on your user name to get there)
+1. Make sure that advanced mode is enabled in your user profile (click on your user name in the sidebar and then scroll down until the Advanced Mode toggle appears)
-2. Navigate to Settings -> Dashboards -> ⋮ in the top-right corner -> Resources -> blue "Add Resource" button
+3. Navigate to Settings → Dashboards → ⋮ in the top-right corner → Resources → click on the blue "Add Resource" button
-3. Enter URL `/hacsfiles/apexcharts-card/apexcharts-card.js` and select type "JavaScript Module".
+4. Enter the location `/local/apexcharts-card.js` and select type "JavaScript Module".
+If in the future the module is made available on HACs you'll need to change this to `/hacsfiles/apexcharts-card/apexcharts-card.js`.
-4. Restart Home Assistant.
+5. Restart Home Assistant.

 ## Data processing steps